Water supply and sanitation in Palestine: Water from the Jordan River basin

-The Upper Jordan River flows south into Sea of Galilee, which provides the largest freshwater storage capacity along the Jordan River.
+The Upper Jordan River flows south into the Sea of Galilee, which provides the largest freshwater storage capacity along the Jordan River.
 Lake Tiberias drains into the Lower Jordan River, which winds further south through the Jordan Valley to its terminus in the Dead Sea.
 The Palestinians are denied any access to this water.
 About a quarter of the 420 million m3 Israel pumps from the Sea of Galilee goes to the local communities in Israel and to Jordan; the rest is diverted to Israel through the National Water Carrier (NWC) before it can reach the West Bank.
 Virtually all water from the Yarmouk River, north of the West Bank is diverted by Israel, Syria and Jordan.
 The water of the Tirza Stream, the largest stream in the central Jordan Valley, fed by rainwater, is diverted by Israel to the Tirza Reservoir and used by settlements in the area for irrigation of crops and for raising fish.